chmodxheart/open-web-council/README.md

 # Council of LLMs

+A suite of multi-LLM tools for [Open WebUI](https://github.com/open-webui/open-webui) featuring parallel querying, peer evaluation, and intelligent synthesis.

+## Tools

+This project provides four complementary tools:

-A multi-LLM consultation system with anonymous peer review for [Open WebUI](https://github.com/open-webui/open-webui).
+1. **Council of LLMs** - Full pipeline with anonymous peer review and synthesis
+2. **LLM Writer's Room** - Creative writing variant with human-like voice optimization
+3. **LLM Roundtable** - Query multiple models simultaneously, see all responses
+4. **LLM En Banc** - Have multiple models evaluate a response

 ## Overview

+### Council of LLMs

-Council of LLMs enables consultation across multiple language models with unbiased peer evaluation and intelligent synthesis.
+The full Council enables consultation across multiple language models with unbiased peer evaluation and intelligent synthesis.
 Inspired by academic peer review processes, the system:

 1. **Distributes** queries to multiple LLMs simultaneously
 2. **Anonymizes** responses to prevent evaluation bias